What to Pack for Bali and Travel Tips

 What to Pack for Bali: Adventure

 There are numerous hiking treks to be had, particularly in East Bali, as well as cycle tours (you can rent a bike, no need to fly one).
-Of course there are boat and diving tours from the coast and white water raft trips on the rivers.
-I highly recommend that you hire a car and have some self drive adventures all over the island.
+Of course, there are boat and diving tours from the coast and white water raft trips on the rivers.
+I highly recommend that you rent a car and have some driving adventures all over the island.

 The one “adventure” that is widely advertised that I don’t recommend is an elephant ride tour.
 Geoff Manchester, of Intrepid Travel does a good job of explaining, and linking to more information on why this is not a good idea.